 Booking your ticket

 It’s cheapest to book your ticket on the weekend and depart the U.S. on either a Tuesday or Wednesday, according to data from Kayak.
 As a college student, you can’t go wrong with StudentUniverse.com.
 Out of every site that I have researched, Student Universe has consistently offered the cheapest flights.
 Last year I flew from the U.S. to Ireland round trip for around $900 through the site.
 This doesn’t mean you shouldn’t do your research, always look around at other flight providers such as Finnair lennot and others to enable you to find yourself the cheapest flight possible.

 Once you’ve selected a booking site, select your departure and destination airports.
 I suggest comparing nearby airports’ prices as well.
 If you don’t have a specific preference on where you fly in to, it might be significantly cheaper to fly into cities that offer more budgeted flights.
+While you may dream of using a private jet rental service and seeing Europe from the seat of a luxury plane, that might not be an option for most of us.
 From personal experience, I’ve noticed that it is quite cheaper to fly into Dublin rather than London.
 Plus, once you’re in Europe, you can fly with cheap airlines such as RyanAir or EasyJet to get to your main destination.
 It is usually around $30 to fly from Dublin to London, for instance.
 Play around with the website until you find the best price point for your budget.

 Where to stay